karlhulme/jsonotron/readme.md

 ## Constructor

 To create a Jsonotron you tell it about the types you want to support.
-Those types (and format validators) are checked to make sure they are valid.

 * **enumTypes** - An array of (documented) enum type objects.
 * **schemaTypes** - An array of (documented) schema type objects.